Kingcogu06/Java-project/README.md

 # Java-project
 ## Overview
 This project is a Java coded application that is developed by me.
 The application demostrates a stock management systen for Car Parts and Accessories shop.
 It allows users to stock items, add/update prices and view item details
+## Requirements
+- Java Development Kit (JDK) 17 or later
+- Any Java IDE such as VS Code, IntelliJ, Eclipse or BlueJ
+- No external libraries required — Java Swing is built into Java

 ## Project Structure
 ├── Assignment/
 │   ├── StockItem.java